shin7965977/Compilerm/README.md

 Enter the path to your CSV file to load data.

 - #### Cost-Volume exploration& visualization :
-Visualize relationships between exposures, costs, and Buy.
+Visualize relationships between ROI, costs, and Buy.

 - #### Cost-Volume Optimization Model(MAB):
-Utilize machine learning to predict clicks based on costs and exposures.
+We can use Multi-Armed Bandit (MAB) strategies for advertising budget allocation by analyzing past performance reports, thereby achieving maximization of ROI or BUY.

-- #### Prediction:
+- #### hypothesis testing:
-Input new exposure and cost data to get click predictions.
+Hypothesis testing can be used to determine whether the effectiveness of digital advertising has grown due to the implementation of machine learning.
 ## Prerequisites

 #### Python == 3.12.1